Suspect In dirty War Murder Extradited To Argentina - UrduPoint

 Argentine authorities say investigators have several witness accounts linking Sandoval -- known there as the "butcher" of the dictatorship -- to Abriata's killing.

-Sandoval's lawyers had argued that he would not get a fair trial in Argentina, where he would face torture or poor detention conditions.

-But their appeals to the European Court of Human Rights to take up his case failed.
+Sandoval's lawyers had argued that he would not get a fair trial in Argentina, claiming he would face torture or poor detention conditions, but their appeals to the European Court of Human Rights failed.

-Argentina's foreign ministry said the extradition "consolidates the principle that crimes against humanity should not go unpunished and that those who are accused of such serious crimes must appear before the courts to be tried." - Legal tussle - Abriata was detained at the notorious ESMA navy training school in Buenos Aires, where an estimated 5,000 people were held and tortured after the military coup of 1976 -- many of them thrown from planes into the sea or the River Plate.

-Despite taking French nationality, he can be extradited as the alleged crime took place beforehand.
+Despite taking French nationality, Argentina was able to extradite him as the alleged crime took place beforehand.

-Sandoval was a professor at the Sorbonne's Institute of Latin American Studies in Paris and the University of Marne-la-Vallee outside the French capital.

 The French Council of State, which advises the government on legal matters, approved his extradition in August 2018, prompting Sandoval to appeal.